Parahelicoprion: Description

-Both Parahelicoprion species are very incompletely known, and the only material which has been assigned confidently to the genus consists of fragments of the symphyseal (midline) tooth whorl.
-While some authors have suggested the genus lacks defining, autapomorphous features, the tooth crowns of both species of Parahelicoprion are noted to share extremely long, backwards-sweeping, recessed lower sections (sometimes referred to as "wings" or "ribs") which extend nearly to the base of the tooth root, as well as curved denticles or serrations along the edges of these wings.
-In addition to tooth whorls, it has been suggested that large, forward-arching fin spines under the form-genus Physonemus (also classified as Xystracanthus) may have belonged to Parahelicoprion and related eugeneodonts, with the Uralian species Xystracanthus grandis or its potential synonym Physonemus mirabilis suggested to correspond to Parahelicoprion clerci.
-In a 2018 publication, researcher Serge Naugholnykh asserted personal belief that these spines correspond to edestoids, although sickle-like spine fossils are believed by other researchers to represent the copulatory organs of symmoriiform fishes or, alternatively, of undescribed holocephalans.
-It is generally assumed that members of the Eugeneodontiformes such as Parahelicoprion lacked fin spines.
+Both Parahelicoprion species are very incompletely known, and the only material which has been assigned confidently to the genus consists of fragments of a row of teeth termed a tooth whorl.
+While some authors have suggested the genus lacks defining, autapomorphous features, the tooth crowns of both species of Parahelicoprion are noted to share extremely long, backwards-sweeping, recessed lower sections (referred to as "wings" or "ribs" by researchers) which extend nearly to the base of the tooth root, as well as curved denticles or serrations along the edges of these sections.
+In addition to tooth whorls, it has been suggested that large, forward-arching fin spines under the form-genus Physonemus (also classified as Xystracanthus) may have belonged to Parahelicoprion and related eugeneodonts, with a fossil of Xystracanthus grandis or its potential synonym Physonemus mirabilis suggested to correspond to Parahelicoprion clerci.
+In a 2018 publication, researcher Serge Naugholnykh asserted personal belief that these spines correspond to edestoids, although sickle-like spine fossils are believed by other researchers to represent the copulatory organs of symmoriiform fishes or, alternatively, of holocephalans.
+Members of the order Eugeneodontiformes, which includes Parahelicoprion, are typically characterized as having lacked fin spines.